 When was Stanford Founded?

-Though we’re trying to know “When was Stanford founded?”, during the summer of 1886, when initial plans for the campus were being formulated, Leland Stanford invited the president of the Massachusetts Institute of Technology, Francis Amasa Walker, as well as a prominent landscape architect from Boston, Frederick Law Olmsted, to come out to the west coast for consultations.
+During the summer of 1886, when initial plans for the campus were being formulated, Leland Stanford invited the president of the Massachusetts Institute of Technology, Francis Amasa Walker, as well as a prominent landscape architect from Boston, Frederick Law Olmsted, to come out to the west coast for consultations.

 Olmsted conceived of the overall layout for the campus and its buildings, and he decided against constructing them on a hillside in favor of a more practical flatland location.
 Then, Charles Allerton Coolidge developed this concept in the style of his late mentor, Henry Hobson Richardson, in the Richardsonian Romanesque style, which is characterized by rectangular stone buildings linked by arcades of half-circle arches.
 This style is also known as the Richardsonian Gothic style.

-In addition, though we’re trying to know “When was Stanford founded?”, the original campus was laid out in the Spanish colonial style known as Mission Revival, which is prevalent across the state of California.
+The original campus was laid out in the Spanish colonial style known as Mission Revival, which is prevalent across the state of California.
 The red tile roofs and substantial sandstone masonry give the structures a look that is unmistakably Californian, and the majority of the buildings that were constructed subsequently have kept their exteriors looking the same.
 The juxtaposition of the bright blue skies and the red-tiled roofs that are typical of this region is one that is known for being very complimentary.

 The earthquake that struck San Francisco in 1906 was responsible for the destruction of a significant portion of this original structure.
 The earthquake was responsible for the destruction of portions of the Main Quad, including the first iteration of the Memorial Church, as well as the gate that served as the primary point of entry to the university; however, the university was able to salvage the Quad, the old Chemistry Building, and Encina Hall (the residence of John Steinbeck and Anthony Kennedy during their times at Stanford).